THE TOP 10 CHRISTMAS MARKETS 2020

-Whether it’s the sweet smell of mince pies, hanging up your stocking or decorating the tree that fills you with warmth this winter, we’ve got a few treats worth adding to your list this festive season!
-Christmas is right around the corner, so what better place to do your seasonal shopping than at one of these sparkling Christmas market city breaks?
+Whether it’s the sweet smell of mince pies, hanging up your stocking or decorating the tree that fills you with warmth this winter, we’ve got a few treats worth adding to your list this festive season.
+Christmas is right around the corner, so where better to do your seasonal shopping than on one of these sparkling Christmas market city breaks?

 We’ve rounded up the best of the bunch so you can start filling up your stocking...

-This spectacular city has enough shopping, sights and entertainment to keep you busy for weeks, and the holiday season is no exception.
-But there’s much more to New York than glitzy department stores and giant twinkly trees.
-Columbus Circle Holiday Market in the southwest corner of Central Park, is a fantastic location to mingle with the locals as you browse seasonal stalls offering food and festive treats.
+This spectacular city has enough shopping, sights and entertainment to keep you busy for weeks, and the holiday season is no exception - but there’s much more to New York City than glitzy department stores and giant twinkly trees.
+Columbus Circle Holiday Market in the southwest corner of Central Park is a fantastic location to mingle with the locals as you browse seasonal stalls offering food and festive treats.
 Union Square Holiday Market (known for its trademark red and white candy cane stripe booths) is the main Christmas market, where you can pick up decorations, gifts and indulge in some tasty NYC street food.